-Muscle Injected Recommended DYSPORT Dose Range per muscle per leg (Units/kg Body Weight) Recommended number of injections per muscle Gastrocnemius 6 Units/kg to 9 Units/kg Up to 4 Soleus 4 Units/kg to 6 Units/kg Up to 2 Total 10 Units/kg to 15 Units/kg divided across Up to 6 both muscles

-^{}the listed individual doses to be injected in the muscles can be used within the range mentioned without exceeding 15 Units/kg total dose for unilateral injection or 30 Units/kg for bilateral injections or 1000 Units whichever is lower.
+Muscle Injected Recommended DYSPORT Dose Range per muscle per leg (Units/kg Body Weight) Recommended number of injections per muscle Gastrocnemius 6 Units/kg to 9 Units/kg Up to 4 Soleus 4 Units/kg to 6 Units/kg Up to 2 Total 10 Units/kg to 15 Units/kg divided across both muscles Up to 6 mentioned without exce ses to be injected in the muscles can leding 15 Units/kg total dose for unitar r 1000 Units whichover is lower njection has diminished but no sooner than 12 weeks after the previous injection A majority of patients in the clinical studies were retreated between 16-22 weeks however, some had a longer duration of response.
+The degree and pattern of muscle spasticity and overall clinical benefit at the time of re-injection may necessitate alterations in the dose of DYSPORT and muscles to be injected.
+The safety and effectiveness of DYSPORT injected into proximal muscles of the lower